-This activity isn’t included in the Little Passports package, but it extends the online Matyroshka doll activity.
+This activity isn’t included in the Little Passports package, but it extends the online Matryoshka doll activity.
 This tray uses the Russian Dolls template from Paging Fun Mums.
 Your children might also like the Russian doll printable from Activity Village and the Russian Nesting Dolls Memory Game from No Time for Flash Cards.
+The Natural Homeschool has free sorting by size Matryoshka printables.
 I simply printed the page on cardstock and added a pair of scissors.
 Your child could cut out the dolls and then glue the progressively smaller dolls on top of the largest doll.
 Your child doesn’t need to glue the dolls if he or she prefers to keep them loose for playing.
 For a young preschooler who doesn’t have advanced enough cutting skills, you could cut out the dolls, laminate them, and place them in a basket for your child or students to sort by size, placing each of the smaller dolls on top of the largest doll.

 Snowflake Ballerina Cutting Activity

 This activity isn’t part of the Russia package but extends the Russian Royal Ballet focus from the online activities.
 It uses the free snowflake ballerina printable and directions from Krokotak.
 I like this activity regardless of season because it’s such a lovely activity and reminds me of the Russian Royal Ballet.
 This requires advanced cutting skills for preschoolers, so it will often be most appropriate for children in kindergarten through early elementary.
 Children who enjoy the activity can make garlands with different colors of snowflake ballerinas.